LabinatorSolutions/fluent-support/readme.txt

 * Added - Email verification while registering customer
 * Added - Two factor authentication in login
 * Added - Option to set maximum file upload limit
-* Added - Option to set dedicated mailbox for webhook
+* Added - Option to set dedicated mailbox for webhook(pro)
 * Added - Option to set mailbox in the customer portal shortcode
-* Added - Option to set mailbox in the customer portal shortcode
 * Added - Option to upload file in the ticket create form
-* Added - Mailbox added in the workflow action list
+* Added - Mailbox added in the workflow action list(pro)
 * Added - Option to merge multiple tickets at the same time
 * Added - Summary by agent report on the dashboard
 * Added - Email CC and BCC support(Pro)